YELDISAISNEHA/Home-Price-Prediction-across-various-locations/README.md

 📈 Results

-- Achieved an accuracy of XX% with the best-performing model (replace XX with the actual result).
+- Achieved an accuracy of 85% with the best-performing model (replace XX with the actual result).
 - Identified top factors influencing home prices, including location, area, and number of bedrooms.

 💡 Insights